brevzin/cpp_proposals/2806_do_expr/do-expr.md

 1. We can annotate the local variable `__r` somehow, such that any temporaries in its initializer persist through the outer full-expression.
 2. We can annotate the `do` expression with some kind of anti-capture list, as in `do [__r] { ... }`
-3. We can introduce a new kind of expression expressly for this purpose.
+3. We can allow the `do` expression itself to carry a sequence of init-statements expressly for this purpose.

 For the latter, we mean something like this: